-- 4.6.1 Based on the above analysis and advice, because the key pressure leading to the unfavourable (and declining) condition of the woodland features in the SAC is grazing/browsing, it is proposed that compensatory efforts are focused on managing these impacts across the entire area of the SAC that falls within the Dell Estate (see Measure 5).
-That is, promoting the regeneration of ash, hazel, wych elm, oak, birch and holly (in particular) through the control57 of grazing/browsing (i.e., deer culling and goat eradication) to create good conditions for bryophytes and lichens and improve the connectivity of hazel groves.
+- 4.6.1 Based on the above analysis and advice, because the key pressure leading to the unfavourable (and declining) condition of the woodland features in the SAC is grazing/ browsing, it is proposed that compensatory efforts are focused on managing these impacts across the entire area of the SAC that falls within the Dell Estate (see Measure 5).
+That is, promoting the regeneration of ash, hazel, wych elm, oak, birch and holly (in particular) through the control of grazing/browsing (i.e., deer culling and goat eradication) to create good conditions for bryophytes and lichens and improve the connectivity of hazel groves.
 This would be additional to normal practice and would provide significant value given the known potential of the habitat. - 4.6.2 Some targeted bracken control could also be helpful in the future to enhance the rate of regeneration where bracken stands are dense (if culling is not producing desired regeneration effect).
 The requirement for this would be determined based on the results of regeneration monitoring, where monitoring would be undertaken to determine both culling intensity and the requirement for additional measures.
 It would include measuring the recovery of palatables and specific species (e.g., hazel). - 4.6.3 Targeted bracken control (if necessary) could be further supported by tree planting if natural regeneration does not occur or, for example, just favours certain species (e.g., birch).
-That is, if hazel or other more palatable species do not establish on ground suitable for mixed woodland, supplementary plant of such species in suitable locations could be undertaken.
-The aim being to achieve regeneration of desired species in desired locations as soon as possible. - 4.6.4 The Applicant's commitment being to aim to restore all of the Ness Woods SAC in the Dell Estate through 'adaptive management' focused, in the first instance, on the control of grazing, supported by the targeted removal of bracken and tree planting if and where necessary, to change the condition of the woodland from its current unfavourable to a favourable status.
+That is, if hazel or other more palatable species do not establish on ground suitable for mixed woodland, supplementary planting of such species in suitable locations could be undertaken.
+The aim being to achieve regeneration of desired species in desired locations as soon as possible. - 4.6.4 The Applicant's commitment being to aim to restore all of the Ness Woods SAC in the Dell Estate through 'adaptive management' focused, in the first instance, on the control of grazing, supported by the targeted removal of bracken and tree planting if and where necessary, to change the condition of the woodland from its current unfavourable to a favourable status. - 4.6.5 This adaptive management would be based on monitored outcomes and guided by woodland specialists, including a lichenologist, and informed by a herbivore impact assessment; whereby culling levels could be altered to achieve desirable (low) herbivore impacts and thickets around veteran hazels could be cut back if regeneration levels are too high. - 4.6.6 In addition, it is proposed that adaptive management (as above), is undertaken on Sites 3 to 8 and the FLS Foyers South 'Camas' land outside the SAC, to expand the SAC; and a HMP is developed for areas outside the SAC to replace all woodland that would be lost because of the Proposed Development (including the SAC woodland), as required under the Control of Woodland Removal Policy.
+This includes deer control (for the 75-year lease period) and compensatory planting of native woodlands in other areas of the Dell Estate and would be implemented in parallel with the Habitats Regulations 'compensation' described herein.